websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/working-with-search-pages/search-pages.md

 ## Creating a Search Page

 You can create search pages with a page template, or use a manually configured search page for a single Site.
-See [Using a Search Page Template](./using-a-search-page-template.md) to learn about search page templates; see [Manually Creating a Search Page](./manually-creating-a-search-page.md) to learn about configuring a search page individually per Site.
+See [Using a Search Page Template](./using-a-search-page-template.md) to learn about search page templates; see [Creating a Search Page](./creating-a-search-page.md) to learn about configuring a search page individually per Site.

 After choosing your approach and reading here to get your search page up and running, read through the more detailed articles on the various search widgets and the configuration documentation to understand the full suite of configuration options.